Using a Mobile Phone Whilst Driving Solicitors

 Kang & Co Solicitors have expert motoring law solicitors and barristers with considerable experience in defending cases of using a mobile phone whilst driving and have successfully challenged the prosecution case, which on numerous occasions has avoided a driving disqualification.

-We represent clients for mobile phone offences in Birmingham, Manchester, London, Leeds, Liverpool, Bristol, Wolverhampton, Nottingham, Sheffield, Derby and Leamington Spa.
+We represent clients for mobile phone offences around the Midlands in places such as Birmingham, Leicester, Stafford, Tamworth, Lichfield, Stoke-on-Trent, Wolverhampton, Nottingham, Derby and Leamington Spa.